-This chapter provides an overview of the of the different ML algorithms that are trained and evaluated to create preliminary regression models for generating ERA5 bias corrections.
+This chapter provides an overview of the ML models and the workflow followed in the project.
 Section 4.1 gives a short introduction to supervised learning, regression models and terminology used further in the chapter.
-Next section 4.2 describes general requirements for the algorithms to fit the project purposes and sections 4.3 - 4.6 introduce ML algorithms that are further evaluated.
+It describes general requirements for the algorithms to fit the project purposes and introduces ML algorithms that are further evaluated.
+Section 4.2 describes the data preparation steps.
+Further sections 4.3 and 4.4 explain the search of optimal hyperparameters and the training stage, while last section 4.5 describes the validation approach.

-4.1 Common definitions
+4.1 ML models